Bladder infection or vaginal infection?

 - Stress-related hormonal fluctuations

-How can women categorize their complaints themselves?
+How can women assess their symptoms themselves?

 |